duganchen/wine_env/README.md

 	source /usr/bin/bottle.sh

-If you're using bash or zsh, then also activate autocompletion:
+If you're using BASH, then also activate autocompletion for BASH:

 	source /usr/bin/wine_env_complete.sh

+And if you're using ZSH, then activate autocompletion for ZSH:

+	source /usr/bin/wine_env_complete.zsh

 ## Usage